dkull/naive-language-benchmark/README.md

 Comparing naive implementations in compiled languages.
 The goal is to compare the optimization capabilities of the compilers behind the languages.

 All the benchmarks are written by me in good faith.
 I don't use any of these languages daily, though I have written something non-trivial in each of them at some point in time.
-For a new test a language is subjectively chosen to get an original implementation(might be based on RosettaCode, Wikipedia, etc.).
+A new benchmark starts out as an implementation in one language.
 The following languages will try to mimic the structure of the original one as closely as possible.
-Getting a the follow-up languages to run is mostly just satisfying the compiler errors and playing around with casts.
+Getting the follow-up languages to run is mostly just satisfying the compiler errors and playing around with casts/types.
+Some testing of different integer types is done for performance.

-All languages use a static set of compiler flags specific for that language - no benchmark specific flags.
+Each language will get a custom set of compiler flags - no benchmark specific flags.
+Flags described in the compilers '--help' are priority and acceptable.

-Compiler flags are chosen on the basis of "optimize everything - simply!", some trivial A/B testing is done.
-Some testing of different integer types is done.
+Compiler flags are chosen on the basis of "optimize everything - simply!".
+Usually something like '-release -Ofast -flto -march=native -boundscheck=off' is used.
+Some A/B testing is done when choosing the subset.

-Required software in $PATH: rustc ; v ; zig ; gccgo ; gcc ; go ; ldc2 screenfetch (optional for README.md)
+Required software in $PATH: rustc ; v ; zig ; gccgo ; gcc ; go ; dmd; screenfetch (optional for README.md)

 Run for just the benchmark tables:
 ```